ConsoleMage/inventory-management-system/README.md

 # inventory-management-system

-This is the first peer-graded assignment: Project Submission, Course 1 of 12 of the Microsoft Full-Stack Developer Professional Certificate course.
+This is the first peer-graded assignment: Project Submission, Course 1 of 12 in the Microsoft Full-Stack Developer Professional Certificate.

 ### 1. Introduction